pyth-network/documentation/pages/price-feeds/core/migrate-an-app-to-pyth/chainlink.md

 When migrating to Pyth, apps may need to schedule these price updates themselves.
 This step is required because Pyth is a pull oracle; see [What is a pull oracle?](/price-feeds/core/pull-updates.mdx) to learn more about this topic.

-The [Sponsored Feeds](/price-feeds/core/sponsored-feeds.mdx) page shows a list of feeds that have scheduled on-chain updates.
+The [Push Feeds](/price-feeds/core/push-feeds.mdx) page shows a list of feeds that have scheduled on-chain updates.
 If the feeds your application needs are not on this list, see [Schedule Price Updates](/price-feeds/core/schedule-price-updates) for several options to solve this problem.